Freebie and the Bean: Plot

 Freebie and Bean are a pair of maverick detectives with the San Francisco Police Department Intelligence Squad.
 The volatile, gratuity-seeking Freebie is trying to get promoted to the vice squad to garner perks for his retirement while the neurotic and fastidious Bean has ambitions to make lieutenant.
-Against a backdrop of Super Bowl weekend in San Francisco, the partners are trying to conclude a 14-month investigation, digging through garbage to gather evidence against well-connected racketeer Red Meyers, when they discover that a hit man from Detroit is after Meyers as well.
+Against a backdrop of the Super Bowl weekend in San Francisco, the partners are trying to conclude a 14-month investigation, digging through garbage to gather evidence against well-connected racketeer Red Meyers, when they discover that a hit man from Detroit is after Meyers as well.
 After rejecting their pretext arrest of Meyers to protect him, the district attorney orders them to keep him alive until Monday.

 After locating and shooting the primary hit man, and distracted by Bean's suspicions that his wife is having an affair with the landscaper, they continue their investigation seeking a key witness against Meyers who can explain and corroborate the evidence.
 In the midst of this, they foil a second hit on Meyers by a backup team, leading to a destructive vehicle and foot pursuit through the city, after which they learn that Meyers is planning to fly to Miami before Monday.
 Tailing him, they receive word that their witness has been located and a warrant issued for Meyers' arrest.
-Unknown to them, a woman Red Meyers picked up at a local park is a female impersonator looking to rob him.
+Unknown to them, a woman Meyers picked up at a local park is a female impersonator looking to rob him.

 During the arrest attempt at Candlestick Park, Bean is shot by the thief, who flees with Meyers into the stadium where the Super Bowl is underway.
 Freebie corners the thief in a women's restroom.
 Despite being shot himself, he rescues a hostage and kills the thief after he nearly bests Freebie with his unexpected martial arts skills.
 The D.A. arrives after the shootings and tells Freebie that the warrant is canceled because the witness was assassinated on the way to the station.
 Freebie goes nuts and demands to be allowed to arrest Meyers, which is granted by the lieutenant in command of his squad, only to find that Meyers has died of a heart attack.
 Freebie is further demoralized to learn that the evidence they gathered was planted by Meyers' wife in an extra-marital conspiracy with his lieutenant.

 Bean is not dead after all, however, and in the ambulance the two wounded partners engage in a free-for-all when Freebie thinks Bean has been playing a joke on him, causing yet another accident.